Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 gouache and pencil fashion illustration by Laura Volpintesta

-#2 TIP:
+#2 PRO SKETCHING TIP:

-Notice deep shadows on the pink base or green base.
 Also notice the white areas in the midst of the pink shapes, near the lines, or highlights on her green tights.
 HIGHLIGHTS and DEEP SHADOWS work together to create the feeling of shiny fabrics.

-CREATING FASHION MOOD THROUGH DRAMA
+CREATING FASHION MOOD THROUGH CONTRAST

 Markers fashion illustration /Laura Volpintesta